wkoszek/me/source/blog/2012-04-28-how_to_write_gsoc_proposal.md

 proposal means you:

-+ follow the state-of-an-art work of the project, e.g.: that you follow[FreeBSD mailing lists](http://lists.freebsd.org) This is good: shows your involvement in the community
++ follow the state-of-an-art work of the project, e.g.: that you follow [FreeBSD mailing lists](http://lists.freebsd.org) This is good: shows your involvement in the community

 + know this person, since you're interested in his/her field and you've